AgentMC/Sao19/Translate/En/Part4.md

 Kirito gathered key members of the Human World Union Council in the Central Cathedral — this time it was a coach — and explained the situation.
 Ronye who accompanied him to the guards office was also allowed to attend a round table as a special case.

-It was the Vice-Prime Asuna who first broke the silence spread in the vast space of the main conference hall on the fifteenth floor.
+It was the Vice-Prime Asuna who first broke the silence spread in the vast space of the main conference hall on the fiftieth floor.

 "......
 Where is that mountain Goblin, Oroi-san?"